mapkyca/IdnoOpenPGPForm/README.md

  * Install into your IdnoPlugins directory and activate it in the plugins setting panel (if you're cloning, make sure you use the --recursive flag in order to get submodules.
- * Generate your keys using gnupg on your server, make sure your .gnupg directory is not web readable
+ * Generate your keys using gnupg on your server (with no password), make sure your .gnupg directory is not web readable.
+   Note: On Debian www-data's home directory is /var/www, which is generally web readable.
+It is recommended you either change this, or limit access via config.
  * Set your public key in your config.ini

 What this is for